DioxusLabs/dioxus/docs/router/src/topics/outlets.md

 nested [`Outlet`] to render the content of the nested route.

 We can override the detected value.
 Be careful when doing so, it is incredibly easy to create an unterminated recursion.
+See below for an example of that.

 ```rust
 # // Hidden lines (like this one) make the documentation tests work.